wellplayed/hxi/README.md

 ###Qualifier Rules
  - All matches will be played on the EU servers, unless both players agree to play on NA
  - Players must be able to stream their games to be eligible
- - The winning player of each match is required to take a screenshot of the victory screen
+ - The winning player of each game is required to take a screenshot of the victory screen
  - Players are not allowed to modify their decks during the qualifier.
 If it can proven that decks were modified, from vods or screenshots, it will result in a disqualification.
  - Qualifying players will be allowed to create completely new deck lists for the main event